Return to Sleepaway Camp (2008)

 Best of all, we have a scumbag cook who gets a similar incident happening to him for the first attempted murder scene.

 This one was out to celebrate the 25th anniversary on the first one and had no relationship to the previous sequels directed by Michael A. Simpson which was a good thing but hey, Halloween: H20 was a direct sequel to part 2 and ignored the other sequels so why can't this one too?
-In my words if Hiltzik isn't behind a Sleepaway Camp flick it's not the true film.
+Yet waiting for so long for this film to come out I expected it to be alot better than what it was as I was disappointed at the same time due to a lack of writing and not so creative ideas either along with cheesy special effects.
+Plus more slapstick which isn't Hiltzik's style at all.

-Most of the acting is quite good for this film butr we have some stale performances too.
-We have a decent performance by Erin Broderick as the lead teen camp actress who shows her frightening actions and intensity quite well.
+Most of the acting is quite good for this film but we have some stale performances too.
+We have a decent performance by Erin Broderick (Karen) as the lead teen camp actress who shows her frightening actions and intensity quite well. she does well acting embarrassed after someone waves hyperly towards her.
+A perfect freaked out reaction on her after discovering in her cabin the murder with the top bunk bed with the nails on them as she screams well towards her bunkmates and then runs away as it looked fairly intense.
+She does well by trying to struggle after being hung by the killer.

 Michael Gibney

-who plays someone autistic seems to pull off his part but by no means is he an award winning actor but still seems to do okay with the character he played.
+(Alan) who plays someone autistic seems to pull off his part but by no means is he an award winning actor but still seems to do okay with the character he played.
 However, he could have some limitations for future acting gigs.
+A good menacing expression on his face when a cook is nasty to him.

 Paul DeAngelo